-Deaf School, formed at Liverpool Art College in 1974, were a chaotic bunch of art-school weirdos – their initial ad hoc line-up numbered up to 20 people and their DIY attitude predated punk by at least two years.
+Deaf School was formed at Liverpool College of Art in 1974.
+A chaotic bunch of art-school weirdos, their initial ad hoc line-up numbered up to 20 people, and their DIY attitude predated punk by at least two years.

-Led by the charismatic Enrico Cadillac Jnr (aka Steve Allen), the band provided a Scouse take on art-rock camp, taking their musical direction from acts such as Roxy Music.
+Led by the charismatic Enrico Cadillac Jnr (real name Steve Allen), the band provided a Scouse take on art-rock camp, taking their musical direction from acts such as Roxy Music.

-The band became tainted by the art-school aesthetic, too fey and camp for a music world in the mood for playing something harsh and nasty.
-But they had played their part and those that followed would always acknowledge their debt to the band.
+The band ultimately got left behind when punk came along.
+They became tainted by the art-school aesthetic – too fey and camp for a music world in the mood for playing something harsh and nasty.
+But they had played their part, and those that followed would always acknowledge their debt to the band.

-In 1988 almost all former Deaf School members reunited for live dates, with one of their Liverpool performances released as a live album, 2nd Coming.
-They reunited again in May 2006 and have continued to perform live sporadically since.
+In 1988, almost all former Deaf School members reunited for live dates, with one of their Liverpool performances released as a live album, 2nd Coming.
+They reunited again in May 2006 and have performed sporadically since.

 Drummer Tim Whittaker passed away in 1996.
-Vocalist Eric Shark (real name Thomas John Davis) died in 2010, aged 60.
+Vocalist Eric Shark (real name Thomas John Davis) died in 2010 at the age of 60.

 Enrico Cadillac Jr (Steve Allen)